braitsch/pushpop.js/readme.md

 	**pushpop** uses a very small subset of [Twitter Bootstrap](http://getbootstrap.com/) to render the modal windows and the [jQuery Form Plugin](http://malsup.com/jquery/form/) to handle the image uploads.

-3. Add the modal window markup & JS hooks to your HTML files.
-The markup is also provided as a [pug / jade template](https://github.com/pugjs/pug) for convenience.
+3. Add the modal window markup & [JS hooks](#basic-usage) to your HTML files.
+The markup is also provided as a [pug (jade) template](https://github.com/pugjs/pug) for convenience.
 In the **sample-app** the markup files are located in the server directory.

 	* /sample-app/server/pushpop.html
 	* /sample-app/server/pushpop.pug